hipstorsmith/molecule_processor/README.md

-# ScanEP
+# Molecule Processor

-ScanEP is designed to calculate the parameters of hopping transport according to Marcus theory in organic amorphous and crystalline semiconductors using the FireFly software package.
+Molecule Processor is designed to calculate the parameters of hopping transport according to Marcus theory in organic amorphous and crystalline semiconductors using the FireFly software package.
 The calculations are performed using the CASSCF and XMCQDPT methods.
 It includes the following modules:
   - Molecular delimiter
   - Inp files generator
   - Method changer